ellenwyllie/perses/ui/storybook/README.md

 This package is used to generate documentation for Perses UI components using [Storybook](https://storybook.js.org/).

-> This project currently uses the [v7 beta](https://storybook.js.org/docs/7.0/react/get-started/introduction) of Storybook, so be sure to reference the associated [beta documentation](https://storybook.js.org/docs/7.0/react/get-started/introduction).
+> This project currently uses the [v7 beta](https://storybook.js.org/docs/7.0/react/get-started/introduction) of Storybook.
+Be sure to reference the associated [v7 beta documentation](https://storybook.js.org/docs/7.0/react/get-started/introduction).

 ## Getting started